mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Here, "function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 However, centralization is not limited to standards-defined protocols.
 User-visible applications built on top of the functions provided by standards are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
-Likewise, the supply of hardware, operating systems, and software can exhibit centralization.
+Likewise, the supply of underlying networking equipment, hardware, operating systems, and software can exhibit centralization.

 Centralization risk is strongest when it necessarily affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a given function.
 For example, if there is only one provider a function in a given region or legal jurisdiction, that function is effectively centralized for those users.

-"Decentralization" is the process of identifying centralization risk in the functions of a protocol or application, followed by application of appropriate techniques to prevent or mitigate centralization.
+"Decentralization" is the process of identifying centralization risk in the functions of a protocol or application, followed by the application of appropriate techniques to prevent or mitigate centralization.

 Decentralization does not require that a given function need be so widely distributed that other important factors are sacrificed.
 Because the same network effects that cause centralization can also deliver benefits (such as improvements in efficiency, resiliency, latency, and availability), the appropriate amount of decentralization for a given function might vary, with the optimal balance being determined by any number of factors.
 A function that is only available through a relatively small number of providers can still be effectively decentralized, given the appropriate circumstances (see, for example, the Domain Name System {{?RFC1035}}).